Stratio/crossdata/doc/src/site/sphinx/6_reference_guide.rst

 ================

--   In general, a quoted (single or double) string refers to a literal string whereas a string without quotation marks refers to a column name.
+-   In general, a quoted (single or double) string refers to a literal string whereas a string without quotation marks refers to an identifier.

 -   Identifier: Used to identify datasources, tables and qualified columns.
     An identifier is a token matching the regular expression